gabe00122/personal-site/src/posts/basic-actor-critic.md

 While it works for environments like CartPole, more sophisticated techniques are usually employed to handle more complicated problems.
 Here are just a few examples of possible improvements:

 * ** Reframe the Update as a Loss Function **: Use calculus to reframe the algorithm's update as a loss function.
-This approach makes it simpler to employ optimizers like Adam and to use training batches both of which can often lead to faster convergence.
+This approach makes it simpler to employ optimizers like Adam and to use training batches.
-* ** Train with batches ** Having more data in a training batch can help stabilize training and be more effectively computed, a common strategy to achieve this is using a replay buffer.
-Alternatively, vectorized environment training, can also be used or replay's can be used together with vectorized environments.
+* ** Train with batches ** Having more data in a training batch can help stabilize training and more effectively use parallelism, a common strategy is using a replay buffer.
+Alternatively, vectorized environment training, can also be used but it's not uncommon to see both strategies employed together
-* ** Explore Regularization Techniques ** Certain explicit regularization techniques, such as entropy regularization or L2 regularization, may be helpful for reinforcement learning.
-Regularization can influence both exploration and prevent plasticity loss in some cases.
+* ** Regularization Techniques ** Techniques such as entropy regularization or L2 regularization, may be helpful for reinforcement learning.
+Regularization can influence both exploration and sometimes prevent plasticity loss.
-* ** Use More Steps ** The algorithm above only describes single step actor critics.
-Multiple steps are possible and can speed up training, but this comes at the cost of introducing more bias and making the TD fixed point farther from the true optima
+* ** Use More Steps ** The algorithm in this post only describes single step actor critics.
+Multi-steps approaches are well studied and can speed up training, but this comes at the cost of introducing more bias and making the TD fixed point farther from the true optima.
-* ** Account for off-policy data ** the above algorithm with only work for on policy training data, this is a serious limitation since data not generated with the current policy shouldn't be used for training.
+* ** Account for off-policy data ** This algorithm with only work for on policy training data, this is a serious limitation since data not generated with the current policy shouldn't be used for training.
 Techniques such as importance sampling can help account for off policy data.

 Using an Adam optimizer and vectorized training environments with some entropy regularization, I used this algorithm to learn tic-tac-toe, as can be seen in this [demo](/projects/tictactoe)